S-Plan: Significance of the S-Plan

 The five deaths during the Coventry bombing on 25 August effectively ended the campaign.
 By late 1940 the introduction of the Treason Act 1939 and the Offences Against the State Act in Ireland, and the Prevention of Violence (Temporary Provisions) Act in Britain had seen many IRA members interned in Ireland, arrested in Britain, or deported from Britain.
 In all, 119 people were deported, 14 people were prevented from entering Britain and 21 people were obliged to register with the police.
 The granting of extra powers to the Irish Justice Minister under the Emergency Powers Act in January 1940 led to 600 IRA volunteers being imprisoned and 500 interned during the course of World War II alone.

-In June 1940 Time Magazine reported that:
+In June 1940 Time reported that: